SharedSignals June 2024

 "https://schemas.openid.net/secevent/risc/event-type/account-disabled": {

-"reason": "hijacking",
+"reason": "hijacking"

 }